Looking for Rewards?

-New, flexible ISAs were launched in April 2016 and these allow savers to withdraw and replace money without the replacement cash counting towards the annual ISA allowance.
-However, not many providers are offering these yet and it’s up to them whether or not to decide to offer this option.
+Flexible ISAs were launched in April 2016 and these allow savers to withdraw and replace money without the replacement cash counting towards the annual ISA allowance.
+While these were uncommon initially, their popularity has grown considerably, with significantly more providers offering this type of ISA.

 If you think this is a feature you need, then check that the ISA account you want to open offers it.